lucieDb/hives-project/client/README.md

   end
 end`

-For handle Cross-Origin Resource Sharing (CORS), it's a security mechanism to add HTTP requests for a server ressource access located on another origin than the current site, in our case : the API part
+To handle Cross-Origin Resource Sharing (CORS), it's a security mechanism to add HTTP requests for a server ressource access located on another origin than the current site, in our case : the API part.

 **Create VueJS Part**

 1.In your terminal, go in the same location than your rails app, run the following commands :

-`npm create vite@latest`, name the project client, choose the Vue framework and the JS variant, then run `cd client`, `npm install` and `npm run dev` for start the server
+`npm run dev` to start the server

-2.Go to [the URL](localhost:5173) and your BeeGeezz will appaer.
+2.Go to [the URL](http://localhost:5173) and your BeeGeezz will appear.
 Now you can add your own hive with the form.

 **Documentation**